PatrickTongg/BankManagerProject/README.md

 13.	poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')
 14.	nr.employed: number of employees - quarterly indicator (numeric)

+Objective: Subscribed - has the client subscribed a term deposit? (binary: 'yes','no')

 All the python packages required by the project:
       Matplotlib
       Seaborn
       Numpy
       Pandas
       Scipy

   a Requiemnt file has also been uploaded, install the virtual env package using:

     $ pip install virtualenv
     $ virtualenv -p [path] [VM Name]
     (* Please use Python 3 and not Python 2!)

   And then activate that environment and install from your requirements.txt which you have included in your version control:

     $ source [path]/bin/activate

     (VMNAME) $ pip install -r requirements.txt